Tyrone DuBose

 Tyrone DuBose (born May 4, 1960 in Cincinnati, Ohio) is an American radio personality, actor, voice artist, and television contributor.

 He is a daily contributor on The Sheryl Underwood Radio Show, and show contributor on the hour-long music documentary program, Unsung, that airs on TV One.

 DuBose is a five-time R&B Historian Winner including The Black Music Awards, and received a lifetime achievement award from UVIEW Media Group in Los Angeles California.

+Career

 DuBose' radio career began in 2003 at KHWY in Barstow, California.

+He is a regular contributor to The Sheryl Underwood Radio Show and has provided historical commentary for the Unsung television series on TV One.

+In addition to broadcasting, DuBose authored The Four Seasons of R&B, a book chronicling the evolution of rhythm and blues music across decades.